appdev-lessons/helper-methods-part-1/content.md

 - The project was previously called `helper-methods`, but it has been renamed to `helper-methods-part-1-and-2`
 - I am using Gitpod as my cloud editor, so the interface looks a bit different.
 - Anything contained in the project "README" is now contained in this Lesson
-- I use a graphical user interface at the URL path git to commit and push, _you_ should use [the VSCode built in workflow in this lesson](https://learn.firstdraft.com/lessons/50-git-commit-and-push)
+- I use a graphical user interface at the URL path `/git` to commit and push, _you_ should use [the VSCode built in workflow in this lesson](https://learn.firstdraft.com/lessons/50-git-commit-and-push)
 - I use `bin/server` to start my live app preview, _you_ should use `bin/dev`
 - I use `rails db:migrate`, _you_ should use `rake db:migrate`
 - You should drop the `.html.erb` when rendering a view template: